 Talk to Financial Aid Office at top schools in consideration

-Visit the financial aid office of your university as soon as you start planning to pay for your degree.
+Visit your university’s financial aid office as soon as you start planning to pay for your degree.
 This office helps you identify and understand the financial options available to you.
-They can also help you apply for and get the financial aid.
+They can also help you apply for and get financial aid.
 You can also explain to the financial aid administrator your situation and ask for advice.
 This office has the authority to adjust the university’s fee requirements to a certain extent.
 They keep in view the needs and circumstances of students like you.
-If you have a hardship, such as medical condition, unemployment, or special circumstances such as military service, the financial aid office can make adjustments in your fee structure to accommodate you.
+If you have a hardship, such as medical condition, unemployment, or special circumstances such as military service, the financial aid office can adjust your fee structure to accommodate you.

 - Here are some aspects that your school’s financial aid office should be able to help with:

-- They can tell you about various financial options for which you are eligible.
+- They can tell you about various financing options for which you are eligible.

-- They can give accurate information about aid application procedure, formalities, and deadlines.
+- They can give accurate information about the aid application procedure, formalities, and deadlines.

 - They can educate you about taking a loan to fund your degree.

-- They can give you instructions about making an appeal in financial aid decisions.
+- They can give you instructions about appealing financial aid decisions.